iiKoe/i3-winmotion/README.md

 _Note that the hints are displayed as uppercase, but the expected key presses are lower case._

+## TODO
+Add argument parsing to make everything more configurable.

 ## Demo
 ![i3-winmotion in action 1](screenshots/demo.gif)
 ![i3-winmotion in action 2](screenshots/screenshot_default.png)